weinhuber/weinhuber.github.io/_pages/about.md

   - /about.html
 ---

-I'm a master's student from the Technical Univeristy of Munich, who's interested in formal methods.
+I'm a master's student from the Technical Univeristy of Munich, who's interested in bringing formal methods into practice.
 In particularly, I'm interested in model checking, game theory and automata theory.